 Scan the Thumbnails

 Instead of clicking on every slide in a student’s assignment, I preview the slide thumbnails on the left when possible.
+From here, you should be able to tell if an answer is correct.

 Another way to scan multiple slides at once is to view the activity in grid view.
 This saves me a lot of time!
 If I can tell that an answer is wrong, then I will click on the slide to get a closer look.